growdigital/Notes/show/app.md

 agricultural town, livestock.
 Farming has to change - pollution, rivers, wildlife, fuel rises, fertiliser costs, use of pesticides, energy inputs for meat

-* draw people in to sustainable gardening practices via the allotment, by osmosis
-* by offering free workshops & plants/cuttings to local residents
-* by having a series of show gardens, from small to big, showing what can be achieved in different sized spaces. free entry to local residents
-* people who want to grow veg on an allotment
-* most allotmenteers don't view growing veg as climate action!
-* schools - outreach work: biology, art, well-being. ddwylan wildlife garden.
 * involve gardening clubs -- llechryd & district, rhydlewis, drefach
     * LDGC https://www.llechrydgardenclub.co.uk/
     * Rhydlewis https://rhydlewisgardeningclub.blogspot.com/